Updated Monday 18 May 2020 to include the expansion of DfPS digital classes.

 In partnership with Dance Base, a Dance for Parkinson's Scotland community Facebook group has been established, with digital classes running at 11.30am Monday to Friday.
-Click below to read more and join the group.
+Click below to read more and join the page.

 To make the most of our SB Health digital classes, you will need: